 In 2014, Christopher Ward merged with the Swedish company Synergies Horlogeres SA, which formed the Christopher Ward London Holdings Ltd. Since then, they were able to produce an in-house Swiss-made movement called the Calibre SH21.

 At present, Christopher Ward is already producing a wide range of premium quality watches such as Dress, Dive, Retro Dive, and Motorsport watches.
 They even have Military, Aviation, and Morgan Collections.
-See all these stylish and reliable watches on its US website.

 Established in 2013 by a Piers Berry, Pinion is currently located in South Oxfordshire and is dedicated to producing timepieces with the use of high-quality Swiss movements.